Peterpiotr/siguren-documentation/docs/source/equipment/ms-solution/rec-addons.rst

 BRT is used to set the motor brake to the slippage limit to facilitate worm rotation during recovery.

 .. figure:: /_img/recovery/brt.png
-	:align: center
+	:class: instructionimg
 	:figwidth: 456 px

 	BRT

 .. important::
-	SIGUREN technologies strongly encourages using Motosuiveur® Independent Load Recovery systems only in post-failure load recovery situations to bring the load to the ground.
+	SIGUREN technologies technologies strongly encourages using Motosuiveur® Independent Load Recovery systems only in post-failure load recovery situations to bring the load to the ground.

 	Rapid consecutive or prolonged use of this functionality as a primary hoisting mechanism should be avoided.